ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     -   The values of Condition Clause fields MUST have a string prefix followed by a colon and then string suffix, except for "type" where it MUST be assumed to be "const" and is not specified.
+String suffixes MUST NOT exceed 255 characters in length.

         -   If prefix is "const", then suffix MUST use case sensitive full string matching.